Muhammad1Shahmir/7COM1079-winequality/README.md

 H₁: β₁ ≠ 0
 (Alcohol content influences quality.)

-These hypotheses allow the study to determine whether changes in alcohol levels correspond to meaningful differences in quality scores.
-If the statistical results show a significant correlation or regression coefficient, the null hypothesis will be rejected, supporting the alternative hypothesis.
+These hypotheses help us see whether changes in alcohol levels actually affect wine quality scores.
+If the tests show a significant result, we reject the null hypothesis and accept the alternative, meaning alcohol does have an effect on quality.
 Methodology

 The analysis includes: